 The disadvantage of hydrogen production is that the efficiency is relatively low, approximately 20–30 percent of the energy content is lost in the conversion from electricity to hydrogen.
 There are also many different hydrogen technologies and many different ways of using hydrogen.
 There has therefore been considerable doubt among energy companies and industries as to whether investment in hydrogen technology can really be profitable.

-Energy Opticon drives the development of hydrogen use in several projects together with energy companies and industries, from investment calculations to the selection of the optimal production site and to actual production.
+Energy Opticon drives the development of hydrogen use in several projects together with energy companies and industries, from investment calculations to choosing the optimal production location and to actual production.
 Our calculations together with actual data from energy companies have shown that there is great economic potential for optimizing hydrogen systems.

 - Use hydrogen as an energy storage for increased flexibility in electricity production and relieve the electricity grid at critical times.

-- Act on electricity markets and contribute with ancilliary services on the balance market.
+- Act on electricity markets and contribute with ancillary services on the balance market.

 - New business models for e.g. Carbon Capture and Utilization (CCU) and e-fuels.

-The hydrogen system with all necessary economic input is modeled in the Topology Editor in Energy Optima 3, after which various long-term simulation calculations are run.
+The hydrogen system with all necessary economic input models in the Topology editor in Energy Optima 3 (a so-called "Digital Twin"), on which various long-term simulation calculations are run.
 The optimizer finds the most profitable models for hydrogen production systems, which can also be combined with other processes, such as Carbon Capture and Utilization.

-In this way, Energy Opticon can provide decision support for the following:
+In this way, Energy Opticon can as a basis for the following:

 - Profitability of hydrogen production for the specific system.